Chunk overview and setup Beta

 How long are Chunk’s logs stored?

 Chunk’s logs are stored by CircleCI for 90 days.
-90 days is a fixed retention period that applies to all organizations, regardless of your plan’s standard data retention policy.
-After 90 days, logs are automatically deleted to keep your workspace at optimal performance.
+The 90-day retention period applies to all organizations, regardless of your plan’s standard data retention policy.
+After 90 days, logs are automatically deleted.

 Next steps